cucumber/cucumber-jvm/junit-platform-engine/README.md

 </dependency>
 ```

+This will allow the IntelliJ IDEA, Eclipse, Maven Surefire, ect to discover,
-This will execute all scenarios.
+select and execute Cucumber scenarios.

 ## Parallel execution ##